Frequently Asked Questions

 No. The University of Georgia does not have a medical or nursing school.
 The Medical College of Georgia at Augusta University has a satellite Medical Partnership campus in Athens.
 Similarly, Augusta University College of Nursing also has an Athens campus.

 While many UGA students go on to attend both of these programs, they are not directly affiliated with the University of Georgia and, as such, students apply for admission in the same way applicants would from other insitutions.

 I am a new UGA student interested in a healthcare career, what should I do first?

-Whether you are a freshman or have recently transferred to UGA, the following handout should provide you with the information you need to get started on that path to a career in healthcare and to effectively utilizing the Pre-Health Advising Office.
+Whether you are a freshman or have recently transferred to UGA, the Pre-Health Advising Office Information handout should provide you with the information you need to get started on that path to a career in healthcare and to effectively utilizing our office.

 How do I make an appointment to meet with a Pre-Health Advisor?